 Live performances kept being the main activity in 2013-2014, with Goblin back in Europe, Japan, Australia, New Zealand and finally, in October 2013, crossin the ocean for the first North American Tour ever, with 45 concerts between US and Canada.
 At the end of 2013 Goblin line-up changed again, with Claudio leaving an Fabio and Agostino back in the band.

 Maurizio - that in all these years never adandoned software development - started researching and experimenting a protocol to interact in virtual worlds like second life playing virtual instruments created by the fantasy through real midi instruments.
 A preview was presented on an installation in Meaford, Ontario, in Summer 2014.

 Second part of 2014 was focused on the production of the new Goblin album, Four of a Kind, released in 2015.

 Development of virtual world contents, involving VR as well, continued in 2015.
 On the music side Maurizio worked on the production and the release of Goblin Album Austinato, a live performance recorded during the third leg of US tour.
 In 2015 Maurizio started participating as a guest to several horror / film conventions in North America, including the San Diego Comic Con in July.

 In 2016 Maurizio started a new live project, called "Maurizio Guarini Circle".
 The main goal of the "MG circle" is playing live with a variable groups o musicians, time by time having other musicians as guests.
 The first live appearance was in April in Toronto, as opening act for the prog rock band Magma, followed by other shows in the Summer.

 2017 was focused on production of reviewed old stuff and live activity, both as solo and as part of Goblin, with a Summer Europe tour and the fourth North American tour that took place in October/November.
-The new solo project, still under the name "MG Circle" will be something innovative and unexpected, but Maurizio prefers to keep it secret up to the last minute.
+A new solo project took shape silently, Maurizio preferred to keep it secret up to the last minute.